 - Research Foci: political economy, development economics, and labor economics.

-Manasi Deshpande - Assistant Professor, Economics
+Manasi Deshpande - Assistant Professor, Department of Economics

 Manasi Deshpande studies public finance and labor economics, with a focus on social insurance and public assistance programs.
 Deshpande’s research interests include the effects of social insurance and public assistance programs on consumption, health, and well-being, and the interaction between these programs and labor markets.
 Her dissertation work studied the long-term effects of welfare programs on the labor market outcomes of children in adulthood and on household labor supply and disability receipt.
 Deshpande was previously a pre-doctoral fellow in Health & Aging and Disability Policy Research at the NBER and received the Harry S. Truman Scholarship and the NSF Graduate Research Fellowship.
 She recently served on the Social Security Advisory Board’s Disability Policy Advisory Panel.
 Prior to graduate school, she was a policy advisor at the White House National Economic Council and a research assistant at The Hamilton Project at Brookings.
 Deshpande received a PhD in economics from the Massachusetts Institute of Technology in 2015.
 She holds a B.A. in economics, mathematics, and humanities from the University of Texas at Austin.

 - Research Foci: empirical public finance and labor economics, with focus on effects of social insurance and public assistance programs and their interaction with labor markets.

 Adom Getachew - Neubauer Family Assistant Professor, Department of Political Science